Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us022/Readme.md

-# US 001 - Register skills that a collaborator may have
+# US022 - Add a new entry in the Agenda

 [Requirements Engineering](01.requirements-engineering/Readme.md)